-The shared success donor program comes at a cost of $34,000 in Wisconsin.
+The shared success donor program comes at a cost of $34,000.
 The packages offers up to 2 IVF cycles and all frozen embryo transfers within a 2 year period.
 It covers all the basic procedures of the treatment including monitoring, lab work, egg retrieval and transfer, semen processing, embryo freezing for 2 years.
 To be eligible for the treatment, the woman should be:

 – Younger than 45